causify-ai/tutorials/class_project_instructions/Projects/Koalas_Project_Description.md

 **Description**

-Koalas is a Python library that provides a pandas-like API on top of Apache Spark, allowing users to leverage the scalability of big data processing while maintaining the simplicity of pandas.
-It facilitates seamless data manipulation, analysis, and machine learning workflows on large datasets without requiring extensive knowledge of Spark.
+Koalas is a Python library that provides a pandas-like API on top of Apache Spark, enabling users to leverage the scalability of Spark while maintaining the familiar syntax of pandas.
+It is particularly useful for handling large datasets that cannot fit into memory.

 Technologies Used
 Koalas

+- Combines the ease of pandas with the scalability of Apache Spark.
+- Enables seamless transition from small-scale to large-scale data processing.
-- Provides a familiar pandas-like API for data manipulation.
+- Supports a wide range of data manipulation and analysis functions.
-- Enables distributed computing for large datasets using Apache Spark.
+- Facilitates distributed computing, allowing for efficient handling of large datasets.
-- Supports various data formats, including CSV, Parquet, and JSON.
-- Integrates with Spark MLlib for scalable machine learning tasks.

 ---

-**Project 1: Predicting Housing Prices**
+### Project 1: Exploratory Data Analysis on NYC Taxi Rides
 **Difficulty**: 1 (Easy)
-**Project Objective**: Develop a regression model to predict housing prices based on various features such as location, size, and amenities.
-The goal is to optimize the model to achieve the lowest mean absolute error (MAE).
+**Project Objective**: Analyze the NYC taxi rides dataset to uncover patterns in ride durations, fare amounts, and pick-up/drop-off locations, optimizing for insights into transportation trends.

-**Dataset Suggestions**: Use a housing dataset available on Kaggle or public government real estate databases.
+**Dataset Suggestions**: Use the NYC Taxi and Limousine Commission (TLC) dataset available on Kaggle: [NYC Taxi Trip Data](https://www.kaggle.com/datasets/fivethirtyeight/new-york-city-taxi-fare-prediction).

 **Tasks**:
-- **Data Ingestion**: Load the housing dataset into a Koalas DataFrame from a CSV file.
+- Load Data with Koalas:
+  - Import the NYC taxi rides dataset using Koalas for efficient handling of large data.

+- Data Cleaning:
-- **Data Cleaning**: Handle missing values and outliers using Koalas functions.
+  - Handle missing values and filter out outliers in ride durations and fare amounts.
-- **Feature Engineering**: Create new features based on existing ones (e.g., total rooms, age of the house).
-- **Model Training**: Use Koalas to train a linear regression model with Spark MLlib.
-- **Model Evaluation**: Evaluate the model using MAE and visualize results using Koalas plotting functions.

-**Bonus Ideas (Optional)**: Experiment with different regression algorithms (e.g., decision trees, random forests) and compare their performance.
+- Exploratory Analysis:
+  - Generate descriptive statistics and visualizations to analyze ride durations by time of day and location.

+- Correlation Analysis:
+  - Investigate correlations between fare amounts, distance traveled, and ride duration.

+- Reporting Insights:
+  - Create a summary report of findings, including visualizations using Matplotlib or Seaborn.

 ---

-**Project 2: Customer Segmentation**
+### Project 2: Predicting House Prices with Feature Engineering
 **Difficulty**: 2 (Medium)
-**Project Objective**: Implement a clustering algorithm to segment customers based on purchasing behavior.
-The aim is to identify distinct customer groups for targeted marketing strategies.

-**Dataset Suggestions**: Use a retail transaction dataset from Kaggle or open government datasets related to consumer behavior.
+**Project Objective**: Build a predictive model for house prices using the Ames Housing dataset, focusing on feature engineering and model optimization.

+**Dataset Suggestions**: Use the Ames Housing dataset available on Kaggle: [Ames Housing Dataset](https://www.kaggle.com/datasets/prestonvang/ames-housing-data).

 **Tasks**:
-- **Data Ingestion**: Load the customer transaction dataset using Koalas.
-- **Data Preprocessing**: Normalize and encode categorical variables for clustering.
-- **Feature Selection**: Select relevant features such as purchase frequency, average spend, and product categories.
-- **Clustering**: Apply K-means clustering using Koalas and Spark MLlib to segment customers.
+- Load and Explore Data:
+  - Utilize Koalas to load the Ames Housing dataset and perform initial exploration.

+- Feature Engineering:
+  - Create new features based on existing data (e.g., total square footage, age of the house) and handle categorical variables.

+- Data Splitting:
-- **Cluster Analysis**: Analyze the characteristics of each cluster and visualize the results using Koalas.
+  - Split the dataset into training and testing sets using Koalas.

-**Bonus Ideas (Optional)**: Try different clustering algorithms (e.g., DBSCAN, hierarchical clustering) and evaluate the effectiveness of each approach.
+- Model Training:
+  - Implement regression models (e.g., Linear Regression, Random Forest) to predict house prices.

+- Model Evaluation:
+  - Evaluate model performance using metrics such as RMSE and R², and visualize the results.

 ---

-**Project 3: Anomaly Detection in Network Traffic**
+### Project 3: Anomaly Detection in Credit Card Transactions
 **Difficulty**: 3 (Hard)
-**Project Objective**: Build an anomaly detection system to identify unusual patterns in network traffic data.
-The goal is to optimize the detection rate while minimizing false positives.
+**Project Objective**: Develop an anomaly detection system for credit card transactions, optimizing for the detection of fraudulent activities using unsupervised learning techniques.

-**Dataset Suggestions**: Utilize a public dataset from Kaggle or open datasets related to network traffic analysis.
+**Dataset Suggestions**: Use the Credit Card Fraud Detection dataset available on Kaggle: [Credit Card Fraud Detection](https://www.kaggle.com/datasets/dalpozz/creditcard-fraud).

 **Tasks**:
-- **Data Ingestion**: Load the network traffic dataset into a Koalas DataFrame.
+- Load and Preprocess Data:
-- **Data Cleaning**: Clean the dataset by removing irrelevant features and handling missing values.
+  - Load the credit card transactions dataset using Koalas and preprocess the data (normalization, handling class imbalance).

-- **Feature Engineering**: Create time-based features and aggregate data for better analysis.
-- **Anomaly Detection**: Implement Isolation Forest or One-Class SVM using Koalas and Spark MLlib.
+- Feature Selection:
+  - Analyze and select relevant features for anomaly detection, focusing on transaction amount and time.

+- Anomaly Detection:
+  - Implement unsupervised learning algorithms (e.g., Isolation Forest, DBSCAN) to identify potential fraud cases.

+- Evaluation of Results:
-- **Model Evaluation**: Evaluate the model's performance using precision, recall, and F1-score, and visualize the anomalies detected.
+  - Assess the effectiveness of the anomaly detection model using precision, recall, and F1 score.

-**Bonus Ideas (Optional)**: Explore the impact of different feature sets on anomaly detection performance and compare results across various detection algorithms.
+- Visualization:
+  - Visualize the detected anomalies against the original dataset to illustrate findings.

+**Bonus Ideas (Optional)**:
+- For Project 1, consider integrating additional datasets (e.g., weather data) to analyze their impact on taxi ride durations.
+- For Project 2, explore hyperparameter tuning using techniques like Grid Search or Random Search to optimize model performance.
+- For Project 3, implement a real-time monitoring system using streaming data and evaluate its performance over time.